 Ohio & Erie Canal Towpath Trail

-10 miles further on, the towpath will lead you to the finish line near Lake Erie in Cleveland, OH.
+After your 10-mile ride on the Sippo Trail, the towpath will lead you to the finish line near Lake Erie in Cleveland, OH.
 The Sippo and towpath combine for 72-mostly contiguous miles to Harvard Avenue in Cleveland.
-The only off-trail riding you may encounter is due to a construction closing, like the sewer project in Akron, OH.
+The only off-trail riding you may encounter is due to a construction closing, like the sewer construction project in Akron, OH.
 Fortunately, that detour is only a 1-mile road ride, but it will be in effect until 2019.

-This last big chunk of OTE has some surface changes from towpath, to asphalt and even a bit of asphalt with chip-n-seal.
-The due east path along the Sippo into Massillon changes to north on the towpath.
-And continues through Canal Fulton, Clinton, Barberton and Akron.
+This last big chunk of OTE has some surface changes that vary between towpath, asphalt, boardwalk and even a bit of asphalt with chip-n-seal.
+The due east path along the Sippo changes to northbound when you reach Massillon and turn north on the towpath.
+The northward track continues through Canal Fulton, Clinton, Barberton and Akron.

 About the only thing that may dampen your ride in the CVNP (besides rain), is if you happen to ride through during the towpath's busiest time -- a perfect weather weekend.
 Trail users can come out in droves here, so if you're timing is bad, expect your attention to be focused firmly on the trail ahead, rather than taking in the surrounding landscape.